benjamin-macmichael/CalendarAssistant/README.md

 This will automatically open your browser to http://localhost:8501 with a modern chat interface.

--Type naturally: "Sync my calendar for the next week" -Use quick action buttons in the sidebar
+- Type naturally: "Sync my calendar for the next week"
+- Use quick action buttons in the sidebar
--See real-time progress as events are synced
+- See real-time progress as events are synced

 ## Project Structure